acrilique/automarker-clay/README.md

 ## Installation

 AutoMarker is packaged for Windows and macOS.
 To obtain the latest release, go to the [releases section](https://github.com/acrilique/automarker-clay/releases).
-For Linux it is recommended to build the app from source.
+Regarding Linux, an AppImage is available, but it is recommended to build the app from source.
+Despite that, I do not recommend using this on Linux as it is not very well tested.

 ## Usage